 The Latest Episode on The Literary Catcast Podcast

 Phebe lives in Dallas, for now…until she moves deep into the piney woods of East Texas into her home named Murder Mittens Ridge.
 Murder mittens is “CatSpeak” for cats that have claws.
-She and Mac live with seven cats.
+She and Mac live with six cats.
 Phebe creates The Literary Catcast Podcast—dedicated to the preservation of vintage books and writings with cats as main characters, bringing their awareness into the modern form of a podcast.

 “Remember, if given the opportunity, help the little things.” ~Phebe